EthersocialNetwork/etherchain-light/README.md

 * Supports IPC and HTTP backend connections
 * Responsive layout
 * ERC20 Token support
+* API service

 ## Planned features
-* API service
+* Responsive web page

 Missing a feature?
-Please request it by creating a new [Issue](https://github.com/gobitfly/etherchain-light/issues).
+Please request it by creating a new [Issue](https://github.com/ComBba/etherchain-light/issues).

 ## Usage notes
 This blockchain explorer is intended for private Ethereum chains.
 As it does not have a dedicated database all data will be retrived on demand from a backend Parity node.
 Some of those calls are ressource intensive (e.g. retrieval of the full tx list of an account) and do not scale well for acounts with a huge number of transactions.
 We currently develop the explorer using the Kovan testnet but it will work with every Parity compatible Ethereum network configuration.
 The explorer is still under heavy development, if you find any problems please create an issue or prepare a pull request.